Multi-Touch attribution model for Shopify: What it is and How to do it

 Step #2: Capture your marketing data

-To get customer behaviors raw data, you need insert tracking snippets.
-These snippets track most customer conversion events such as page view, add to cart, chekout start, payment info and finish purchase.
+To get customer behaviors raw data, you need to insert tracking snippets.
+These snippets track most customer conversion events such as page view, add to cart, checkout start, payment info and finish purchase.

-Managing tracking snippet can be complicated.
-Attribuly has released a code free solution, which integrates with Shopify pixels & customer events.
-This future oriented solution can save lot of work for browser side tag management.
+Managing tracking snippets can be complicated.
+Attribuly has released a code-free solution, which integrates with Shopify pixels & customer events.
+This future-oriented solution can save lot of work for browser side tag management.

-Further more, you may also get conversion event from Shopify server-side tracking.
-Because some orders could not be triggered at broswer side.
+Furthermore, you may also get conversion events from Shopify server-side tracking.
+Because some orders could not be triggered at browser-side.
 For example, the recurring orders.

 Step #3: marketing channels integration

-To understand detail customer source, you need connect different channels.
+To understand detailed customer sources, you need to connect different channels.
 By integrating with Google ads, you can get what key the customer clicked, ad spend and ad level ROAS.
 Integrating with Facebook ads, you get what ad the customer clicked, as well as ROAS.

-So by integrating your first party data including historic data, you get accurate insight of blended or single ad performance.
-This important data is key to make sure you don't spend money to wrong campaigns.
+So by integrating your first-party data including historical data, you get an accurate insight of blended or single ad performance.
+This important data is key to make sure you don't spend money to the wrong campaigns.

-Most brands set up goals for different products at different stage.
-You will find this setup is easy if there are integration with Shopify.
-What you need to do is just select event type and products you want to put into goal.
+Most brands set up goals for different products at different stages.
+You will find this setup easy if there is integration with Shopify.
+What you need to do is just select the event type and products you want to put into the goal.
 Then the software will automatically finish the rest.

 Step #5: test different attribution models

-Marketers targeting consumers with short sales cycles and limited contact points( typically fashion) can easily identify messages that spark or finish the sale by utilizing first or last touch attribution models.
+Marketers targeting consumers with short sales cycles and limited contact points( typically fashion) can easily identify messages that spark or finish the sale by utilizing first or last-click attribution models.
 Still, neither of these approaches allows marketers to evaluate how successful other interactions across the customer journey are.

-For marketers needing to communicate with consumers over an longer sales cycle and more touchpoints prior to conversion(typically product with high price), there are moulti touch attribution models that can identify the most effective steps.
+For marketers needing to communicate with consumers over a longer sales cycle and more touchpoints prior to conversion(typically product with high price), there are moulti-touch attribution models that can identify the most effective steps.

 You may want to check every conversion's customer journey.
-So you get rich insight of the customer portrait.
+So you get a rich insight into the customer portrait.
 With some external customer information, such as social information.
-You will have clear understanding your audience's portrait.
+You will have a clear understanding of your audience's portrait.

-You may have lot of campaign in testing, so you will scale the best performing one.
-In a long run you invest money to all the performing campaigns so you ROAS keep in a stable and high level.
+You may have a lot of campaigns in testing, so you will scale the best-performing one.
+In the long run you invest money in all the performing campaigns so your ROAS keeps in a stable and high level.

 Step #6: check conversion paths

-Conversion paths give you a birdview on some most important route that your customer convert.
-So you may invest more routs with highest conversion rate, conversion value.
+Conversion paths give you a bird view on some most important routes that your customer convert.
+So you may invest more routs with the highest conversion rate, and conversion value.
 Aware that using different models with result differently.

 Conclusion